dorren002/HumanDetection_HOG_SVM/README.md

 #### Pre-Trained Models

-There are one pretrained models in saved_models folder, please use pickle to load the model.
+There is a pretrained model in model folder, please use pickle to load the model.

 ```python
 >>>import pickle